niksy/throttle-debounce/README.md

 The logic that is being throttled or debounced will no longer be called.

-To cancel only one upcoming debounced call, you can pass `true` to `cancel` function:
+To cancel only one upcoming debounced call, you can pass `upcomingOnly: true` option to `cancel` function:

 ```js
 const debounceFunc = debounce(300, () => {
 	// Debounced function